IceBerge421/markdown-cv/index.md

 ## Academic Appointments

-`Present`
+`2024-Present`
-__Assistant Professor of Experimental Game Design (Incoming)__, Media and Technology Studies Program & Department of Women & Gender Studies at The University of Alberta, effective July 2024.
+__Assistant Professor of Experimental Game Design__, Media and Technology Studies Program & Department of Women & Gender Studies at The University of Alberta, effective July 2024.

 ---